mm80843/T3.5/docs/Benef/PBN__Benef_1124.md

 # __Prevention of viral transmission__

-## Name of the Benefit

-Proper hand hygiene can prevent the transfer of the virus from contaminated surfaces to hands

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in surface disinfectants would benefit from improved asset value (e.g. increased demand for disinfectant products)](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1255.md)